How a Physics teacher had a light bulb moment and created a new invention

 A piece of stationery which will enhance student learning

 Drawing the best fit line by Miles Hudson

-Give us a little bit of a background about you Whilst I am a physics teacher by trade I have my fingers in a few pies making my career history rather fractured so I can indulge my love of travelling.
-I like to jet off whenever I can, which makes taking on a full time teaching job rather difficult.
-Before starting my current part time role as a PGCE tutor of secondary Physics at Newcastle University in the UK – my last actual ‘school’ job was over three and half years ago and during that break I have been doing freelance work allowing me to travel to over twenty five countries.
-Three or four of these have been on paid work assignments but the rest - just me and my rucksack!
+Give us a little bit of a background about you.
+Whilst I am a physics teacher by trade I have my fingers in a few pies making my career history rather fractured so I can indulge my love of travelling.
+I like to jet off whenever I can, which makes taking on a full-time teaching job rather difficult.
+Before starting my current part-time role as a PGCE tutor of secondary Physics at Newcastle University in the UK, my last actual ‘school’ job was over three and half years ago.
+During that break, I have been doing freelance work, which has allowed me to travel to over twenty five countries.
+Three or four of these have been on paid work assignments but the rest – just me and my rucksack!

 What is the type of paid work you have done abroad?
 I was lucky to get an introduction to the British Council in France a few years ago.
-Originally they asked me to run astronomy workshops in French schools but more recently I seem to be the guy they send anywhere - which is fantastic for me as this satisfies my travel bug as I get to go to places I may never have thought of.
-When I am not on work assignments abroad I try to find other work that allows me to travel at my own expense.
-For example I have worked for some British and Swedish publishers doing things like editing of text books – all of which I can do from my laptop anywhere in the world I choose to be.
+Originally, they asked me to run astronomy workshops in French schools, but more recently I seem to be the guy they send anywhere – which is fantastic for me as this satisfies my travel bug.
+I get to go to places I may never have thought of.
+When I am not on work assignments abroad, I try to find other work that allows me to travel at my own expense.
+For example, I have worked for some British and Swedish publishers doing things like editing text books – all of which I can do from my laptop anywhere in the world I choose to be.

 Use the BFLR to draw your graph and plot the points as normal, then use the grid to locate the best position for the best fit line, as indicated by the central slot in the middle of the ruler.
 Slide your pencil along this central slot to produce a crisp and accurate best fit line.

 We want to hear your opinions, ideas, news and views so please share with this community.
 What you post will be sent to a community administrator who will use it to create content for the website so please do share your thoughts with us.